 4. Search Console

 Search Console is a conglomeration of Google SEO tools and reporting.
 It’s free to use and it helps you monitor and maintain your site's presence in Google Search results.
+It gives you insight from Google as to how the search engine sees your website; you can check indexing status and optimise visibility pretty easily.

 You don't have to sign up for Search Console for your site to be included in Google's search results, but doing so can help you understand how Google views your site and optimise its performance in search results.